opentelekomcloud/docs-next/README.md

 npm run start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Changes are reflected live without having to restart the server.

 ### Build and Run in Production